AdobeDocs/adobeio-console/plugin-update.md

 Plugin submissions are reviewed by Adobe and a response is provided within 10 business days.
 Once your plugin has been approved, it will be published and available for installation in the XD plugin manager (unless you selected to publish your plugin manually at a later date).

 Now that you have successfully created and distributed an XD plugin, you can repeat the creation and distribution steps to create additional plugins or create other applications using Adobe Developer Console.
-To learn more about creating projects within console, please begin by reading the [projects overview](projects.md).
+To learn more about creating projects within Console, please begin by reading the [projects overview](projects.md).

 For additional information such as resources and best practices for marketing your XD plugins, please refer to this [Adobe XD Plugin Documentation](https://adobexdplatform.com/plugin-docs/).